 Why can’t these products ship by air?

 Since aerosol cans are packaged under pressure, they may expand or contract during flight and can explode.
 For the non-aerosol items, it is dependent on other factors, such as flash point of the item or whether or not it is considered corrosive.
-(Flash point is the temperature at which a substance may become volatile and explode.)

 Why can’t the aerosol cans ship by USPS?